Looking for an Amelia Island beach access with lots of amenities and a boardwalk to stroll?

 Amelia Island State Park

 Amelia Island State Park is favored for fishing, open daily (admission $2 per person).
 Located at the southern tip of the island (near the southend bridge off First Coast Highway/A1A).
 Realize there is limited access to much of this park without a 4-wheel-drive vehicle.
-The are no restrooms along the beachfront, dogs are not allowed on the beach here, there dangerous currents and NO LIFEGUARD TOWERS.
-Next to the park’s entrance is George Crady dedicated fishing bridge.
+The are no restrooms along the beachfront, dogs are not allowed on the beach here.
+Also, beware of dangerous currents (there are NO LIFEGUARD TOWERS).
+Next to the park’s entrance is George Crady dedicated fishing bridge (restrooms located here).
 Kelly Seashore Ranch at the park offers horseback riding on the beach.

 Much of Amelia Island State Park is designated a “Critical Wildlife Area,” and is a nesting ground for shorebirds.
 Large areas of this park are off limits seasonally during bird nesting (closure dates March 1st to Sept.
 1st), see more info and aerial map marking closed areas.

 When at the beach, pay careful attention to signs and flags warning ocean conditions (i.e. red flag, yellow flag, purple flag).
 You will never see a green flag flying at the seashore, since the ocean is inherently dangerous.